Rotary Club's inaugural Ride to End Polio

 A paralyzing and potentially fatal disease, polio still threatens children in other parts of the world.
-Rotary International is raising $50 million annually for polio eradication and the Bill and Linda Gates Foundation matches that 2 for 1.
+Rotary International is raising $50 million annually for polio eradication and the Bill and Linda Gates Foundation matches that two for one.
 Venice Nokomis Rotary Club invites everyone to ride to fight this deadly disease.

 Major event sponsor Real Bikes Venice & Englewood is donating various prizes for the Rotary event competition, including 1) a new $650 James Hudson Bicycle with all required riding accessories, 2) a rider safety kit, 3) a weekend rental for two and 4) a bike tune-up voucher.
 Demonstration bicycles will be available during the post-ride picnic party.